 A job transfer is not the tenant’s fault, and it often is a good thing for them.
 Most of the time, they have little control over it, so there is little reason trying to enforce the lease.
 Besides, it is unlikely that a judge would allow you to enforce it.

 If a tenant loses their job and has no prospects of finding replacement income in the near future, we have found that it is best to generally let them move on.
-After all, we are not going to get blood from a stone.
+After all, although we may try with all out might we are not going to get blood from a stone.
 It’s best to sever the relationship early, get your property back and reoccupied.

 Unfortunately, bad things happen to good tenants.
 Tenants get divorced, get diagnosed with cancer or suffer some other type of misfortune.
 These types of circumstances can cause radical shifts in income and life.